silitics/rugix/www/versioned_docs/version-0.8.13/ctrl/advanced/fleet-management.md

 # Fleet Management

 Rugix Ctrl provides a reliable foundation for OTA updates and state management.
-To manage a fleet of devices remotely and deliver updates to devices, Rugix Ctrl integrates well with existing off-the-shelf fleet management solutions.
+To manage a fleet of devices remotely and deliver updates to devices, Rugix Ctrl integrates well with a variety of existing off-the-shelf fleet management solutions.

-:::tip
+:::info

 As Rugix Ctrl is independent from a fleet management solution, it avoids vendor lock-in.
 When using Rugix Ctrl, **you can switch between different fleet management solutions at anytime** and continue updating your existing fleet.
 It also allows you to choose a fleet management provider based on the needs and requirements of your application.
-If you don't know which solution to choose, Silitics, [the company behind Rugix](/commercial-support) offers tailored consulting services.

 :::

-Currently, there are ready-made integrations with [thin-edge.io](https://thin-edge.io/), [Memfault](https://memfault.com/), and [Mender](https://mender.io/).
+Currently, there are ready-made integrations with [Nexigon](https://nexiogn.dev/?utm_source=rugix.org&utm_campaign=rugix-fleet-management), [thin-edge.io](https://thin-edge.io/), [Memfault](https://memfault.com/), and [Mender](https://mender.io/).
 For other fleet management solutions, you can develop your own integration or [contract Silitics](/commercial-support), the company behind Rugix, to develop an integration for you.

+## Nexigon

+Nexigon is a ready-made, modular infrastructure layer for connected devices, designed to seamlessly integrate with your applications and workflows.
+Nexigon is developed by the creators of Rugix as a complementary commercial offering to support the ongoing development and maintenance of Rugix as an open-source project.
+Nexigon provides a secure, reliable, and scalable foundation you can build upon.
+Follow the [Nexigon quickstart guide for Rugix](https://docs.nexigon.dev/agent/build-system-integration/rugix/getting-started?utm_source=rugix.org&utm_campaign=rugix-fleet-management) to onboard your device and connect it to Nexigon within minutes.

 ## thin-edge.io